frankcorneliusmartin/frankcorneliusmartin.github.io/content/blogs/from-docker-to-kubernetes.rst

 ~~~~~~~~
 In the vantage6 node, we mount the Docker socket so that we can create containers that perform the computation from the vantage6 node application.
 The Docker daemon process on the host runs as root.
 This effectively means that the vantage6 node has root access to the host machine.
 This security issue should be considered by data parties when setting up a vantage6 node.

-The necessity for root access could be dropped by using Docker's rootless mode, but that requires more complex configuration steps during node installation, and the vantage6 node will still have unlimited permissions to create containers.
+The necessity for root access could be dropped by using Docker's `rootless mode <https://docs.docker.com/engine/security/rootless/>`_, but that requires more complex configuration steps during node installation, and the vantage6 node will still have unlimited permissions to create containers.

 .. note::